-This course provides algebraic content using a problem-based approach in a study team environment.
+The course uses a multiple-representations approach to investigating new topics.
+By using multiple-representations, students develop experience with multiple entry points into a problem and have the chance to apply their knowledge of one represention to build understanding of others.
+Students focus on identifying the connections and interrelationships among these representations to find new ways of looking at problems.
 Emphasis is placed on multiple representations of linear, quadratic, exponential and rational functions (analytic, numerical, graphical, and contextual) and the meaning of a solution.

-This course is structured around problems and investigations that build the conceptual understanding of these algebraic topics and an awareness of connections between the different topics.
-Students are encouraged to investigate, communicate their thinking, and generalize their results.
 During class time, the students will work on challenging problems that introduce new concepts.
 Then, homework for each lesson will reinforce previously learned skills and concepts while preparing and connecting these to upcoming lessons.
-In addition, homework problems allow students to apply previously learned concepts and skills in new contexts and deepen their understanding by solving the same type of problem in multiple ways.
+In addition, homework problems allow students to apply previously learned concepts and skills in new contexts and deepen their understanding of solving the same type of problem in multiple ways.